PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 ### The final bit of magic is in how Elements are created and changed.

 So far you've seen simply layouts with no customization of the Elements.
-Customizing and configuring Elements is another place PySimpleGUI utilizes the Python language to make your life easier.
+Customizing and configuring Elements is another place PySimpleGUI uses the Python language to make your life easier.

 What about Elements that have settings other than the standard system settings?
 What if I want my Text to be blue, with a Courier font on a green background.
 It's written quite simply: